apache/echarts-doc/en/option/series/pie.md

 the minimum angel of sector.
 It prevents some sector from being too small bacause the some value is too small, which would influence on interaction.

 ## roseType(boolean|string) = false
 Whether to show as Nightingale chart, which distinguishs data through radius.
-There are 2 optional modes：
+There are 2 optional modes:

 + `'radius'` area shows the percentage of data, radius shows data size.
 + `'area'` when all the sectors share the same area, the data size is shown only through radiuses.